 UAH was listed as very competitive by Barron's Profiles in American Colleges and was one of only two public universities in Alabama to earn this designation.
 U.S. News & World Report consistently ranks UAH among the magazine's Tier 1 national universities, placing it among the top four percent of public universities in the nation.
-According to the Brookings Institution, UAH ranks first among all Alabama schools based on the economic outcome of graduates.
+According to PayScale, UAH provides the number one return on investment of all Alabama schools for both in-state and out-of-state students.

-The University received \$95 million for externally funded projects for the year ended September 30, 2019.
+The University expended over \$112 million for externally funded projects for the year ended September 30, 2020.
 Sponsors of research include federal and state agencies, academic institutions, industry and private foundations.
-Research is conducted within the nine individual colleges and through the University's ten independent research centers, laboratories and institutes.
+Research is conducted within the nine individual colleges and through the University's 17 independent research centers, laboratories and institutes.